cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

  Simulation ID: f26913d0-c743-4e2f-9859-20cbcb916498

-Add a State Variable to Define the Size of the ResourceBuff
+Add a State Variable to Define the Size of the ResBuf
 -------------------------------------------------------------

 You will note that the space remaining is a very large number and that we have